gilman88/xmodem-lib/README.txt

  what is stored in a RAM chip and write the difference to it.
 If you plan to receive data then you need to set this as the default Receive Block Handler simply discards all data.

+void setBlockLookupHandler(Block Lookup Handler)
+ Block Lookup Handler prototype: void handler(void *blk_id, size_t idSize, byte *send_data, size_t dataSize)
+ This allows you to use an external data storage by using the blk_id as an lookup index/address and loading the dataSize bytes into the send_data pointer.
+ This avoids needing to preload a full transactions worth of data in memory before sending.
+If you plan to send data this way you will need to set this and use the lookup_send method or the send_bulk_data method with every id that should be looked up corresponding to a NULL data pointer and 0 len value.
+ The default Block Lookup Handler fills the send_data pointer memory with the byte 0x3A (the colon character ':').

 void setChksumHandler(Checksum Handler)
  Checksum Handler prototype: void handler(byte *data, size_t dataSize, byte *chksum)